zenstackhq/zenstack-docs/docs/intro/frontend.md

 # Frontend Data Access

 ZenStack has a small core, and many of its functionalities are implemented as plugins.
-Generating frontend data access library is good example of such a plugin.
+Generating a frontend data access library is an excellent example of such a plugin.
 For example, you can enable the generation of TanStack Query hooks (for React) as follows:

 ```prisma